-We've tested over 120 printers, and below are our recommendations for the best iPhone photo printers you can buy.
+We've tested over 130 printers, and below are our recommendations for the best iPhone photo printers you can buy.
 For other options, check out our picks for the best home printers, the best all-in-one printers, and the best inkjet printers.

 So, the print quality is amazing; what's the catch?
-First, this is a print-only model, meaning it doesn't have a scanner, so you'll have to get a separate scanner if you want to digitize photos.
-Second, it takes nearly two minutes to print a 4" x 6" photo.
-Third, its ink cartridges yield only about 400 color prints, meaning you'll have to replace them regularly, and they aren't exactly cheap, so it can get expensive if you print a lot.
+First, this is a print-only model, meaning it doesn't have a scanner to digitize or copy physical photos.
+Second, its printing speed is very slow, taking nearly two minutes to print a 4" x 6" photo.
+Third, its ink cartridges get you only around 400 color prints, meaning you'll have to replace them regularly, and they aren't exactly cheap, so it can get expensive if you print a lot.
 Nonetheless, this is the one to get if you only want the best print quality.

 If you need a cheap printer to print the occasional photo, the Canon PIXMA MG3620 might be a good fit.
-It prints good-quality photos with lots of fine details and decent color accuracy, and it's fairly quick, taking only 50 seconds to print a 4" x 6" picture.
-It has a flatbed scanner that's well-suited for digitizing photos, Wi-Fi connectivity, and Apple AirPrint support.
-Unfortunately, like most cheap printers, it uses a two-cartridge system with one black and one tri-color cartridge.
-These ink cartridges yield only about 200 prints, so you'll have to replace them often, and since it only has one color cartridge, you have to replace the entire cartridge if only a single color runs out.
-Thankfully, the cartridges are cheap, so your long-term maintenance cost won't rise too quickly.
+It prints good-quality photos with well-rendered fine details and decent color accuracy.
+Printing speed is also pretty quick, as it takes only 50 seconds to print a 4" x 6" picture.
+It has a flatbed scanner that's well-suited for digitizing photos, too, not to mention Wi-Fi connectivity and Apple AirPrint support.
+Again, it prints borderless, but only on paper up to 8.5" x 11" in size.

 Our recommendations above are what we think are currently the best iPhone photo printers for most people.
 We factor in the price, feedback from our visitors, and availability.